Akmazad/deepBrain/Data Processing/RNA-seq/StringTie_ReadMe.md

 ```
 ### 1.1.7 Bin the transcript abundance data

 - "transcript_fpkm" or "transcript_cov" matrices contains transcript-level fpkm or coverage values in all the samples in all the chromosomes.
-Hence, we can apply "AccetylationDat3.r" (may need slight modification) code for binning these datasets, chromosome-wise files.
+Hence, we can apply "AccetylationDat3.r" (may need slight modification) code for binning these datasets into chromosome-wise files.